B0realian/MeshToImage/README.md

 Additional commands:
 -s scale where default is 0.01.
 -f will flip the texture vertically.
+-p path/outfile sets and creates new save path.

 Many of the prime candidates among mesh-files for this project are far too big, hence the default of 0.01 scale.
 To be precise, the program flips by default and -f un-flips.
 If the texture looks broken, try this.